kevinmastascusa/monocular-range-estimation/README.md

-# Monocular Range Estimation
+# 🎯 Monocular Range Estimation

-A real-time object detection and depth estimation system that combines YOLOv5 for object detection with MiDaS for depth estimation.
-This project allows you to detect objects in a video stream and estimate their relative distances using a single camera.
+A sophisticated real-time object detection and depth estimation system that combines state-of-the-art YOLOv5 for object detection with MiDaS for depth estimation.
+This project enables accurate object detection and relative distance estimation using a single camera, making it ideal for applications in robotics, autonomous systems, and computer vision research.

-## Features
+## ✨ Features

-- Real-time object detection using YOLOv5
+- 🎥 Real-time object detection using YOLOv5
-- Depth estimation using MiDaS
+- 📏 High-precision depth estimation using MiDaS
-- Combined visualization of object detection and depth map
+- 🎨 Combined visualization of object detection and depth map
-- Distance estimation for detected objects
+- 📊 Distance estimation for detected objects
-- Support for webcam input
+- 📸 Support for webcam input
+- 🚀 Optimized for real-time performance

-## Requirements
+## 🛠️ Requirements

 - Python 3.8+
 - OpenCV